anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 ### 8.2.4 Test Case Selection Requirements

-This section lists requirements test cases must fulfill to be eligible for inclusion in the NFVI and/or VNF compliance test suite.
+This section lists requirements test cases must fulfill to be eligible for inclusion in the NFVI and/or VNF conformance test suite.
 These requirements act as a checklist to gate the inclusion of test cases.